ananya-bangera/Music_Mania/README.md

 ## Description
-Music Mania is specialy design music player for user who loves to listen songs during  jogging ,walking. users also have provided with the distance tracker inbuilt in it. also  iterface of the player is user friendly so anyone can easly get ,what they need It is made by using SPOTIFY API there are all options like(recent played song , playlist,collection ) in it
+Music Mania is specialy design music player for user who loves to listen songs during  jogging ,walking. users also have provided with the distance tracker inbuilt in it. also  iterface of the player is user friendly so anyone can easly get ,what they need.
+It is made by using SPOTIFY API
+There are all options like(recent played song , playlist,collection ) in it

 * GitHub repo link: [(https://github.com/ananya-bangera/Music_Mania.git)]
 * Drive link: [Drive link here](